kytos/legacy/README.rst

 Configuring
 ***********

-After *kytos-napps* installation, this package copy all core napps to ``/var/lib/kytos/napps/kytos/`` where, by default, all networks applications are loaded when your Kytos controller is started.
+After *kytos-napps* installation, this package copies NApps to ``/var/lib/kytos/napps/`` (your controller's NApps folder is configured to point to this directory).
+Enabled NApps are located in ``/var/lib/kytos/napps/kytos/`` and are loaded when your Kytos controller is started.

-Please configure your controller to point to the root of this folder (``/var/lib/kytos/napps/`` in order to load theses napps.

-You can also feel free to move this folder to another place into your system, but please remember to change this on your controller config file.
+Feel free to move this folder to another place in your system, but please remember to change this on your controller config file.
 For more information please visit the section "Configuration" on the `Kytos's Administrator Guide
 <https://docs.kytos.io/kytos/administrator/#configuration>`__.

+For information about enabling or disabling NApps for the Kytos controller, please refer to `kytos-utils <https://github.com/kytos/kytos-napps>`__.

 Authors
 *******